 Periodontal Disease and Nutrition

-Periodontal disease, also known as gum disease, is one of the largest threats to a patient’s oral health—leading to gum recession and tooth loss if it is left untreated.
-Many patients assume it is solely the result of poor oral hygiene, but there are other factors that play a role into the health of your teeth and gums.
-One of these factors is nutrition and dieting—you can learn more about how what you eat and drink plays a part in your oral health.
+Periodontal disease, also known as gum disease, is one of the largest threats to a patient’s oral health—leading to gum recession and tooth loss if left untreated.
+Many patients assume it’s solely the result of poor oral hygiene, but other factors play a role in the health of your teeth and gums.
+One of these factors is nutrition and dieting.
+Learn more about how what you eat and drink contributes to your oral health.

 What Role Does Diet Play?

-The leading cause of plaque buildup is sugar and other refined carbohydrates on a person’s diet.
-By consuming these foods, it creates an acidic environment which is the perfect arena for plaque forming bacteria to grow and thrive.
-Not only that, but sugar consumption also lessens your immune system which makes your oral health more susceptible to periodontal disease as you lack the vitamins needed for healing.
-Even alcoholic drinks play a role in periodontal disease—causing patients to have an increased risk for as a result of reduced levels of B vitamins, blood clotting inhibition, and bone formation suppression.
-Alcohol consumption also causes your mouth to be dehydrated leading to the bad bacteria not getting easily washed away by saliva—resulting in faster plaque formation.
+The leading cause of plaque buildup is sugar and other refined carbohydrates in a person’s diet.
+Consuming these foods creates an acidic environment perfect for plaque-forming bacteria to grow and thrive.
+Additionally, sugar consumption lessens your immune system making your oral health more susceptible to periodontal disease.
+This is because you lack the vitamins necessary for healing.
+Even alcoholic drinks play a role in periodontal disease causing patients because of reduced levels of B vitamins, blood clotting inhibition, and bone formation suppression.
+Alcohol consumption also dehydrates your mouth leading to increased levels of bad bacteria resulting in faster plaque formation.

 Nutritional Treatment

-While good oral hygiene and plaque control measures are vital to treating periodontal disease, there are nutritional therapy options as well.
-First, it is important to nail the basics like eating fresh, natural roods like fruit, beans, seeds, vegetables, fish, and whole grains.
-High fiber can be good for you as well as it promotes saliva which is vital to protecting your teeth form gum disease.
-You’ll want to avoid damaged fats, alcohol, salt, and artificial foods if possible as these contribute towards plaque accumulation.
+While good oral hygiene and plaque control are vital to treating periodontal disease, there are nutritional therapies as well.
+First, it is important to nail the basics of eating fresh, natural foods like fruit, beans, seeds, vegetables, fish, and whole grains.
+High fiber can be good for you.
+It also produces saliva that is vital to protecting your teeth from gum disease.
+You’ll want to avoid fatty foods, alcohol, salt, and artificial foods if possible as these contribute towards plaque accumulation.

 Learn About Nutrition